WhereCanWeGo Logo

 Heritage Open Day: Visit a genuine mid-Victorian wooden observatory containing a 6-inch aperture Cooke telescope manufactured in 1869, together with its original clockwork drive.
 The Observatory was installed in historic Hesketh Park in 1901.
 The Grade 2 listed observatory and its 1869 6-inch Cooke telescope belonged to the skilled and well-respected amateur astronomer Joseph Baxendell, who was also the former Southport Corporation’s official meteorologist.
 Both Baxendell and his son were meteorologists, who utilised the now little-known Fernley observatory that once stood in Hesketh Park.
 In 1901 the younger Baxendell donated his father’s observatory and telescope to Southport Corporation's Education department.

-event dateSun 21 Sep
+event dateSun 14 Sep to Sunday 21 September

 venue addressHesketh Park, Albert Road, Southport, Merseyside PR9 9LJ